z0on/2bRAD_denovo/2bRAD_README.txt

 # UNLESS you are working on TACC, edit these accordingly and execute:
 export TACC_GATK_DIR=/where/gatk/is/installed/
 export TACC_PICARD_DIR=/where/picard/is/installed/
-# NOTE that you will have to execute the above two lines every time you re-login (put them into your .bashrc ?)
+# NOTE that you will have to execute the above two lines every time you re-login (put them into your .bashrc)

-# (see above about formatting of the reference genome)
+# (see above about formatting of the reference genome - same thing here although it is a real, not reads-derived genome)
 export GENOME_REF=mygenome.fasta
 ls *.bam > bams